Turbo-CMS/ResponsiveFilemanager-Bootstrap-5/README.md

       'removeformat | media image | help',
       content_style: 'body { font-family:Helvetica,Arial,sans-serif; font-size:16px }',
       external_filemanager_path:"/filemanager/",
-      filemanager_title:"Responsive Filemanager" ,
+      filemanager_title:"Responsive Filemanager",
-      external_plugins: { "filemanager" : "/filemanager/plugin.min.js"}
+      external_plugins: { "filemanager" : "/filemanager/plugin.min.js" }
       });
    ```

+### TinyMCE Configuration

-You can pass this variables on TinyMCE init.
+You can pass these variables in the TinyMCE initialization:

-filemanager_title the title of filemanager window default="Responsive filemanager"
-filemanager_sort_by: the element to sorting (values: name,size,extension,date) default=""
-filemanager_descending: descending ? or ascending (values=1 or 0) default="0"
+- **filemanager_title:** The title of the file manager window.
+Default value is `"Responsive filemanager"`.
+- **filemanager_sort_by:** The element to sort by.
+Possible values: `name`, `size`, `extension`, `date`.
+Default value is `""`.
+- **filemanager_descending:** Whether to sort in descending order.
+Possible values: `1` (descending) or `0` (ascending).
+Default value is `"0"`.

 > [!WARNING]
-> If you want full path url in tinyMCE paths you can add relative_urls: false on tinyMCE init
+> If you want the full path URL in TinyMCE paths, you can set `relative_urls: false` in your TinyMCE initialization.

-> external_filemanager_path and external_plugins path must be absolute from root and must point to filemanager folder not responsivefilemanager plugin folder
+- **external_filemanager_path** and **external_plugins** path must be absolute from the root and must point to the filemanager folder, not the responsivefilemanager plugin folder.

+---

-Change the path in your tinymce init function in external_filemanager_path and external_plugins (the path must be a absolute path from base_url of your site and must start with / so in this example i have the filemanager folder in www.site.com/filemanager/)
+Change the path in your TinyMCE init function for `external_filemanager_path` and `external_plugins`.
+The path must be an absolute path from the base URL of your site and must start with `/`.
+For example, if the filemanager folder is located at `www.site.com/filemanager/`, the path should look like that.

 > [!WARNING]
-> If you are updating from older version (from 1 to 7) substitute your tinyMCE with new or download only the image/media/link originals folders and copy in your tinyMCE plugin folder
+> If you are updating from an older version (from 1 to 7), substitute your TinyMCE with the new version, or download and copy only the `image`, `media`, and `link` folders from the original files into your TinyMCE plugin folder.

 ### Dark Mode